loumizhu/360-Viewer/README.md

 #### Method 1: Using the Provided Script (Easiest)
 1. **Double-click** `start-server.bat` (Windows)
-2. Your browser will automatically open, or manually go to: `http://localhost:8000`
+2. The server will automatically find an available random port (8000-8999) and open your browser

 #### Method 2: Using Python (if installed)
 Open a terminal in this folder and run: